 Just a bunch of curves with a bevel profile on them.
 I also baked an alpha for masking.

 Method2: Alpha map -> Normal map with Materialize

-Materialize is a standalone software that generates various textures with just a diffuse map.
+Materialize is a standalone software that can generate various texture maps with just a color image.

 Import your diffuse map into the software by clicking on the

 Create a Height Map using the